Regulations EUROPEAN TALENT COMPETITION at SoundTrack_Cologne 16, 2019:

 the subject of the contract which has been processed by him during the competition as well as the documentation of the competition.

 If the version of the film processed by the contestant wins an award the contestant is entitled to use this version for personal non-commercial promotional purposes (Show Reel [only used for applications.
-It is not allowed to publish a show reel containing the short film “LITTLE THING” – in full length or parts of it – on the own or any other website, please read §1.4 below], application documents etc.) in conjunction with the following credits:
+It is not allowed to publish a show reel containing the short film “Do you like Godard?” – in full length or parts of it – on the own or any other website, please read §1.4 below], application documents etc.) in conjunction with the following credits:

-"The film “LITTLE THING” processed during the EUROPEAN TALENT COMPETITION at SoundTrack_Cologne is used with kind permission of Or Kan Tor (owner of the rights)"
+"The film “Do you like Godard?” processed during the EUROPEAN TALENT COMPETITION at SoundTrack_Cologne is used with kind permission of Florian Vey, Anna Marlene Bicking and Randolf Ehret (owners of the rights)"

-Every other use of the subject of the film “LITTLE THING” in its original version or in the relevant processed version is subject to the permission of the holder of the rights in each case.
+Every other use of the subject of the film “Do you like Godard?” in its original version or in the relevant processed version is subject to the permission of the holder of the rights in each case.

-It is strictly prohibited to publish the film “LITTLE THING” – in full length or parts of it – on any sites of the World Wide Web – even if it has your music/sound.
+It is strictly prohibited to publish the film “Do you like Godard?” – in full length or parts of it – on any sites of the World Wide Web – even if it has your music/sound.
 Every public use of the film has to be permitted by the owners of the film rights.